Messages Sent, Is Anyone Listening?

 made inroads among suburban and Hispanic voters, while expanding their

-already long reach into rural precincts. link to governing.com
+already long reach into rural precincts. https://www.governing.com/now/its-not-that-democrats-lost-its-that-they-lost-everywhere

 Winning both the Georgia Senate seats in Jan 2021 was the worst thing that could have happened to the right-wing DONORcrats.
 It exposed them for what they really are on economic issues.